vitorhugo1207/Organizer/README.md

 ## Bugs Known

 -   When downloading something with qBitTorrent Organizer move the file infinit, yet searching for a solution.
+As a solution you can set qBitTorrent to use .!qB file extention.
 -   When repeat name only can count untill 10.

-## Change folder or Added Files
+## Change folder, Added Files or add exeption

-Open the Organizer file `1st line` will be your path to your folder and `2nd line` file extension settings.
+Open the Organizer file first thing you'll see there are `path` to organize `types` to file extentions and exeption file extentions will not be moved.

 ## Instalation